sharkwheels/CC_messaging/README.md

-# CC_messaging
+# Twitter Wiggler

-Repository for twitter enabled cat toy
+<p>Twitter Wiggler is a twitter driven cat toy.
+It runs on Python, Twython, and an Arduino with a single servo.</p>